-Last fall vandals spray painted graffiti over Native American rock art panels that were over 1,000 years old.
-The cost to restore the panels approached thirty thousand dollars, paid for by generous donations from corporate donors and private individuals.
+Vandals spray painted graffiti over Native American rock art panels that were over 1,000 years old.
+The cost to restore the panels approached thirty thousand dollars and was paid for by generous donations from corporate donors and private individuals.
+The Las Vegas Metropolitan

-Here is a YouTube video update of the graffiti removal effort within Red Rock Canyon, Las Vegas, Nevada.
+Here is a YouTube video update of this graffiti removal effort within Red Rock Canyon, Las Vegas, Nevada.

-Additional volunteers have been trained to remove graffiti and will be working hard to restore the park to its natural beauty.
-We are working with the Bureau of Land Management to compile an inventory of graffiti damage and will schedule volunteer work days to remove the damage.
+· You can also join our Graffiti Removal Team and become a part of our work to keep Red Rock Canyon a graffiti free zone.
+Additional volunteers are being trained to remove graffiti and will be working hard to restore the park to its natural beauty.
+We are working with the Bureau of Land Management (BLM) to compile an inventory of graffiti damage and will schedule volunteer workdays to remove the damage.

 · Send your vandalism photos and the GPS location (use UTM NAD 83 if possible) to: email@example.com